KareimGazer/KareimGazer/README.md

 - 🔭 I’m currently working on building new machine learning applications.
 - 🌱 I’m currently learning more about Generative AI.
 - 📝 I regularly write articles on [medium](https://medium.com/@kareimtarek1972)
-- 💬 Ask me about C++, GPUs and Machine learning
+- 💬 Ask me about Machine learning, Web Apps, and Computer Graphics.

 # About Me
 I'm a Computer Vision / Graphics Engineer who works in Agile and Kanban settings.